 The displays on Apple products have been carefully engineered and tested to deliver exacting visual performance.
 Many products also feature Multi-Touch technology to support user interactions.
-Any material overlaying the screen or between the surface and the user's fingers (or writing instrument on iPad) may impact the visual, touch, or sensor performance.
+Any material overlaying the screen or between the surface and users' fingers (or writing instruments on iPad) may impact the visual, touch, or sensor performance.